libp2p/specs/noise/README.md

 1. the libp2p identity key along with a signature, to authenticate each party to the other.
-2. arbitrary data private to the libp2p stack.
-This facility is not exposed to userland.
-Examples of usage include streamlining muxer selection.
+2. extensions used by the libp2p stack.

-These payloads MUST be inserted into the first message of the handshake pattern **that guarantees secrecy**.
-In practice, this means that the initiator must not send a payload in their first message.
-Instead, the initiator will send its payload in message 3 (closing message), whereas the responder will send theirs in message 2 (their only message).
-It should be stressed, that the second message of the handshake pattern has forward secrecy, however the sender has not authenticated the responder, so this payload might be sent to any party, including an active attacker.
+The extensions are inserted into the first message of the handshake pattern **that guarantees secrecy**.
+Specifically, this means that the initiator MUST NOT send extensions in their first message.
+The initiator sends its extensions in message 3 (closing message), and the responder sends theirs in message 2 (their only message).
+It should be stressed, that while the second message of the handshake pattern has forward secrecy, the sender has not authenticated the responder yet, so this payload might be sent to any party, including an active attacker.

 When decrypted, the payload contains a serialized [protobuf][protobuf] `NoiseHandshakePayload` message with the following schema: